Elektroarzt/simplebus2-mqtt-bridge/README.md

  Signal Name   | Pin  | Notes
  ------------- |:----:| -------------------------------------------------------------------
- D6            | 1    | GPIO 6 of ESP32
+ D6            | 1    | GPIO 21 of ESP32 (D6 of XIAO module pinout)
- 3V3           | 2    | 3.3V
+ 3V3           | 2    | directly connected to 3.3V plane
- D3            | 3    | GPIO 3 of ESP32
+ D3            | 3    | GPIO 5 of ESP32 (D3 of XIAO module pinout)
  GND           | 4    | directly connected to GND plane

 ### Debug Pin Header J3
-Meant for debugging and can be populated optionally.
+Meant for debugging, header can be populated optionally.
 The following signals can be measured against GND:

  Signal Name   | Pin  | Notes
  ------------- |:----:| -------------------------------------------------------------------